yogi/fabacademy2016/notes.md

     - rest is largely design complexity - so master Rhino + Grasshopper

-Computational, algorithmic design and art is cool and inspiring.
+Computational, algorithmic design and art is amazing!
 George Hart's work in particular.